OA and National Planning Integration

 3.5.1 Regional platforms as enablers

 Regional platforms and organisations play an important enabling role for national ocean accounting programmes by providing technical support, facilitating peer learning, and creating political demand for comparable cross-country ocean data.
-The Global Ocean Accounts Partnership (GOAP) and regional statistical bodies such as the Economic and Social Commission for Asia and the Pacific (ESCAP) have developed regional ocean accounting platforms that support country-level implementation[9].
+The Global Ocean Accounts Partnership (GOAP) and regional statistical bodies such as the Economic and Social Commission for Asia and the Pacific (ESCAP) have developed regional ocean accounting platforms that support country-level implementation.
+While SEEA EA paras.
+13.90-13.92 describe regional implementation arrangements in general terms, specific guidance for the ESCAP region is provided in the ESCAP Ocean Accounts Framework (UN ESCAP, 2021)[12].
+Countries outside the ESCAP region—including those in the Atlantic, Caribbean, West Africa, and Latin America sub-regions—should engage directly with the GOAP Secretariat for region-specific technical support; GOAP maintains a register of regional support contacts and can connect countries with relevant peer networks and technical assistance where no dedicated regional platform yet exists.

 Countries should leverage regional platforms in three ways.
 First, use regional technical assistance to build initial compilation capacity.
-Regional bodies often have access to technical expertise and compilation tools that individual countries -- particularly small island developing States with limited statistical capacity -- cannot develop independently.
+Regional bodies often have access to technical expertise and compilation tools that individual countries—particularly small island developing States with limited statistical capacity—cannot develop independently.
 Second, participate in regional peer-learning networks that enable countries at different stages of implementation to share experiences, methodological innovations, and lessons from coordination challenges.
 Third, use regional forums to build political support for ocean accounting by presenting national results in contexts where comparison with neighbouring countries creates incentives for continued investment.

 3.5.2 Regional fisheries and ocean governance bodies

 Regional fisheries management organisations (RFMOs), large marine ecosystem programmes, and regional seas conventions provide governance platforms where ocean accounting data have direct policy applications.
-RFMOs require stock assessment data that physical fish stock asset accounts can provide.
+RFMOs require stock assessment data that physical fish stock asset accounts (TG-3.1 Asset Accounts) can provide.
 Large marine ecosystem programmes (such as those supported by the Global Environment Facility) require integrated environmental-economic assessments that ocean accounts are designed to produce.
 Regional seas conventions (such as the Nairobi Convention, the Barcelona Convention, and the Noumea Convention) increasingly call for integrated marine and coastal area assessments that draw on the kinds of data ocean accounts compile.

 The coordination body should identify the regional ocean governance bodies relevant to the country and establish channels through which ocean accounting outputs reach these forums.
 This serves the dual purpose of demonstrating international applications that strengthen the domestic case for continued compilation and contributing to the evidence base for regional ocean management decisions.